 The Mathematics Department can usually offer summer support to most, but not all, of the students who request it.
 In particular, we are unable to support as summer TA's any student who has not satisfied the SACS 18 Hour Rule.
-Also, students in Master's programs will ordinarily not receive a Summer Teaching Assistantship.
+Students in Master's programs will be given lower priority for Summer Teaching Assistantships.
 Factors which are considered in summer support decisions include: